 - Security of information held

-HPC is committed to protecting and securing personal information.
+Hunter Primary Care is committed to protecting and securing personal information.
 We employ appropriate technical, administrative and physical procedures to protect personal information from unauthorised disclosure, loss, misuse or alteration.
 We have policies and procedures to take all reasonable steps to manage personal information in accordance with the Privacy Act 1988 (Cth) (the Act).
 Additionally, in response to the Privacy Amendment (Notifiable Data Breaches) Act 2017 (NDB Act), a Notifiable Data Breach (IT 09) Policy is in place in the event of a breach of personal information including notification provisions.

 We limit access to personal information to individuals with a business need consistent with the reason the information was provided.
 We keep personal information only for as long as it is required for business purposes or by the law.